Who is a Pathologist?

 You have to be a good observer to be a good pathologist ~ Bill Bass

-We have all had our share of diseases and illness but have you ever thought about the research that goes behind finding the cure of a disease?
+In a career as Pathologist, a physician is responsible for studying the cause, nature and effects of diseases.
+We have all had our share of diseases and illnesses but have you ever thought about the research that goes behind finding the cure of a disease?
 Or who researches about the origin, cause and effect of a sickness?
-If topics like these fascinate you then becoming a pathologist is a possible career option for you.
-A pathologist is a medical professional who is responsible for conducting several tests and examinations on a day to day basis.
-A pathologist is a physician who is responsible for studying the cause, nature and effects of diseases.
-It is a broad field and a pathologist mainly concentrates on changes in cells, tissues and organs.
+If topics like these fascinate you then pathologist careers are possible career options for you.
+Individuals who opt for a career as pathologists are medical professionals who are responsible for conducting several tests and examinations on a day to day basis.
+A career in pathology in India is a broad field and a pathologist mainly concentrates on changes in cells, tissues and organs.
+Students need to study Biology course in their 10+2.
+Here we will discuss how to become a pathologist in India, careers in pathology, pathology employment, a career in pathology in India, pathologist education, pathology course and pathologist training.

 Pathologist in a Nutshell